Sildenafil (Please Read the PDR for a Full Discussion)

 Men with ED often attempt to keep themselves erect with increasing levels of stimulation either with a partner or when masturbating.
 This intense stimulation can inadvertently result in ejaculation before they would like and can occur even when the penis is not fully erect.
 When a full erection is supported by a PDE5i like sildenafil, the need to maintain an erection with overly energetic stimulation is no longer necessary and a more well-timed orgasm can follow.

-However, men who take sildenafil for ED and who do not have PE report that they will find it takes longer to orgasm than they might have anticipated so a biological effect of sildenafil may be at work also.
+Many men who take sildenafil for ED and who do not have PE also report that they will find it takes longer to orgasm than they might have anticipated.

 What are Some Important Things My Doctor Should Know?